lmtoy/lmtoy_run/README.md

     $DATA_LMT                             root directory of LMT (read-only) raw data
     $WORK_LMT                             root directory of your LMT pipeline results
     $WORK_LMT/$PID                        pipeline results for this PID
-    $WORK_LMT/lmtoy_run/lmtoy_$PID        script generator for this PID
+    $WORK_LMT/lmtoy_run/lmtoy_$PID        script generator for this PID (note location!)
     $WORK_LMT/lmtoy_run/lmtoy_$PID/$PID   [optional] convenient symlink to $PID
     $WORK_LMT/$PID/lmtoy_$PID		  [optional] convenient symlink to lmtoy_$PID

 A script generator directory has the following files:

-    README           useful info for the PI
+    README.md              verbiage info for the PI
     Makefile               helper file for your workflow
     PID                    small text file what the PID is, the Makefile needs it
     $PID                   [optional] convenient symlink to the $WORK_LMT/$PID pipeline results mk_runs.py             [required] produces the run files
-    comments.txt     [required] comments and directives for individual obsnums lmtinfo.txt      output from lmtinfo.py for this PID
+    comments.txt           [required] comments and directives for individual obsnums lmtinfo.txt            output from lmtinfo.py for this PID LMT_$PID_phase2.xlsx   phase-2 info

 ## LMT run files